devgateway/www.developmentgateway.org/_posts/2015-01-27-ensuring-data-works-where-it-counts-iati-and-country-systems.md

 We look forward to working closely with the IATI Secretariat and Technical Advisory Group (TAG) over the next 6 months, and especially with our government colleagues, to make sure that IATI data are useful where they are needed most.

-*Josh Powell is the Director of Innovation at Development Gateway.*

 *Image of IATI data from the [Open Knowledge Foundation](https://www.flickr.com/photos/okfn/5558849930/) under [CC license](https://creativecommons.org/licenses/by-sa/2.0/).*